Breus/json-masker/README.md

 The library is designed for high throughput and efficient memory usage, it minimizes heap allocations to reduce GC pressure.

 Finally, no additional third-party runtime dependencies are required to use this library.

 ## Features

 * Mask a user-provided stream of JSON and write it to a user-provided output stream
-* Mask all primitive values by specifying the keys to mask, by default any `string` is masked as `"***"`, any `number` as `"###"` and any `boolean` as `"&&&"`
+* Mask all primitive values by specifying the keys to mask, by default, any `string` is masked as `"***"`, any `number` as `"###"` and any `boolean` as `"&&&"`
 * If the value of a targeted key corresponds to an `object`, all nested fields, including nested arrays and objects will be masked, recursively